nuvla/documentation/docs/nuvla/user-guide/run-app-with-data.md

 When you click configure, a deployment modal will appear with an extra menu named `data` (1).
 This menu show you how many data-records your application is going to process (2).
 Select the infrastructure service to start application on (3) and accept the application license (4).
 Click launch button (5).

-You will be redirected to applicaton page.
+You will be redirected to application page.

 ## Data record